Rivian recalls electric vans with faulty seatbelts

 Other Jeep recalls

-In September 2025, more than 90,000 Jeep Grand Cherokee hybrids were recalled over a stall risk caused by malfunctioning high-voltage batteries.
+In September 2025, approximately 90,000 Jeep Grand Cherokee hybrids were recalled over a software bug that could have caused them to stall while driving

 The repair

-The carmaker is currently developing a repair, which, once available, will be performed free of charge.
+The carmaker is currently developing a remedy, which – once available – will be free of charge.

 Is your vehicle a part of this recall?